acwDevs/CTF-Writeups/WHY2025CTF/aSYMMETRICK/WHYCTF25-aSYMMETRICK.md

 We are also given three buttons.
 One used to verify the username and key, one to exit the program and lastly an informationly button that isn't really important.

 I started by just spamming the input box with A's to see what would happen.

 ![alt text](image-8.png)

 Looks like it does give us some useful information.
 I guess the key is going to a certain length lets fill it up with A's and see if we can get any different output.

 ![alt text](image-9.png)

 Alright now we know that our key needs to be of an exact length since not enough characters tells us 'too short' and too many characters tells us 'too long'.

-If we look around in ida we can find where this check is happening
+If we look around in ida we can find where this check is happening.

 ![alt text](image-10.png)
 1. v16 is set to contents of the serial key text box and the length is then checked at these if statements.
 As you can see the key needs to be exactly at length 107 in order for the later stages of verification to happen.
     a.
 I simply used python to create me a quick string of 107 A's